Polprzewodnikowy/N64FlashcartMenu/README.md

 These features are subject to change:

 ### ROM Boxart
-To use boxart, place PNG files in the `/menu/boxart` folder on the SD card with the following dimensions:
+To use boxart, place PNG files within the `sd:/menu/boxart/` folder.

+They must use the following dimensions:
 * Standard covers: 158x112
 * 64DD covers: 129x112
 * Japanese covers: 112x158

-Each file must be named according to the 2 letter ROM ID, or 3 letter ROM ID including media type. i.e. for GoldenEye 2 letters, this would be `GE.png`. i.e. for GoldenEye 3 letters, this would be `NGE.png`.
+Each file must be named according to the 2 letter ROM ID. i.e. for GoldenEye 2 letters, this would be `GE.png`.
 You can download these boxart packs:

 [American Boxart](https://mega.nz/file/6cNGwSqI#8X5ukb65n3YMlGaUtSOGXkKo9HxVnnMOgqn94Epcr7w)